 In most cases, a tattoo will continue to sting for a day or two regardless of what you try to do to prevent it.
-From then on it will begin to get easier and more comfortable.
-The artist will give you detailed instructions on how to take care of the tattoo, including staying out of the sun, staying out of the water, washing, and moisturizing.
+From then on, it will begin to get easier and more comfortable.
+The artist will give you detailed instructions on how to take care of the tattoo, including staying out of the sun, staying out of bodies of water, cleaning and moisturizing.
 These are all important steps to take if you want your tattoo to stop stinging as quickly as possible.

-Drinking plenty of water following the procedure can hydrate the skin and reduce the intensity of pain.
-Some people may take painkillers to reduce the pain, but this doesn’t work all of the day.
+Drinking plenty of water following the procedure can hydrate the skin and therefore, speed up the healing process.
+Some people may take painkillers to reduce the pain, though this doesn’t work all day.
 Drinking alcohol is not recommended since it can actually heighten pain sensors in many instances, potentially making the stinging sensation even worse.

 You should also get a tattoo when you are entirely healthy to reduce the healing time.
 If your body is compromised from an illness, it will not handle the tattoo healing process well, which means the pain could become worse than it normally would be.

 There is no straightforward recommendation for dealing with a stinging tattoo.
 In most cases, you have to handle the pain for a few days before it goes away.

 Although uncommon, a tattoo can become infected during the healing process, especially if you don’t follow your tattoo artist’s aftercare instructions, or if you were tattooed in an unsanitary environment.

 If your tattoo begins to sting to the point where it becomes extremely uncomfortable, or if the stinging is accompanied by extreme swelling, worsening redness, prolonged oozing or flu-like symptoms, then it’s best to get it checked out by a doctor as soon as possible, as you may have an infection.